Nhorning/ConSenseAI/README.md

 A simple fact checking bot for X

-It currently uses Chat GPT to prompt Grok for the fact check.
-This might change with newer versions.
+It can use ChatGPT or Grok 3 API to prompt Grok for the fact check.

 To Run:
-1. Purchase X api and OpenAI keys.
+1. Purchase X API and OpenAI or XAPI keys.
 2. Download Script or clone repo.
 3. Create key file according to format in Load_keys() function.
-4. Run script: $ python autofactcheck_v1.2.py
+4. Run script: $ python autogrok_v1.3.py
 5. Specify X user name and minutes between checking for more tweets from the user.
 This can also be done with the --username and --delay arguments

-At Basic Tier X API the script can check for more tweets 15 times every 15 mintutes and post 100 tweets every 24 hours.
+At Basic Tier X API the script can check for more tweets 15 times every 15 minutes and post 100 tweets every 24 hours.
-It can be run in multiple terminals for an arbitrary amount of users acording to these limits.
+It can be run in multiple terminals for an arbitrary amount of users according to these limits.